 Because the country was quite different from Continental Europe, experiencing economic troubles, military and diplomatic dependence on the United States, thus preventing the development of the Union.
 Britain applied again in 1967 and its application was not accepted for the same reasons.

 The enlargement process began only in 1969 after De Gaulle resigned as President of France.
-Britain, Ireland, Denmark became members of the EU on 1 January 1973.
+Britain, Ireland, and Denmark became members of the EU on 1 January 1973.

 Second Expansion (Greece – 1981)

-Relations with Greece, which signed a Treaty Agreement with the EU in 1961, were suspended in 1967 when the Colonies’ Junta took over.
+Relations with Greece, which signed a treaty agreement with the EU in 1961, were suspended in 1967 when the Colonies’ Junta took over.
 In 1974, the military junta left the administration to civilians and gained democratic rule.
 In 1975, Greece applied to the EU for full membership.